-358. There are no notified religious, cultural and historical sites exist in the existing/L RoW .
-However some graveyards were observed within existing TL RoW and there is the option to shift the
+376. There are no notified religious, cultural and historical sites exist in the existing/L RoW.
+However some graveyards were observed within existing TL RoW and there is the option to shift the alignment of the TL to some open areas.
+This impact can be categorized as negligible.

-- 359. During detail design, efforts will be made to avoid the crossing of mosque.
-Incase of relocation, NTDC will compensate the owner (community/imam/caretaker) on replacement value basis and will pay the land value on agricultural land basis; - No other religious and cultural sites like mazars/shrines, graveyards, community center etc. will be affected due to the implementation of the proposed Project; and - Similarly, no known archaeological site is located within the Project corridor; therefore, no impact on any archaeological site is envisaged.
+- 377. During detail design, efforts will be made to avoid the crossing of mosque.
+Incase of relocation, NTDC will compensate the owner (community/imam/caretaker) on replacement value basis and will pay the land value on agricultural land basis; - No other religious and cultural sites like mazars/shrines, graveyards, community center etc. will be affected due to the implementation of the proposed Project; and - No residential or other properties are located within 100 meters of the RoW of the proposed Transmission Line.

+Similarly, no known archaeological site is located within the Project corridor; therefore, no impact on any archaeological site is envisaged.
 However, the Contractors will be required to train the construction crews and the site supervisors in archaeological site recognition, conservation procedures and temporary site protection.
 In case of a chance archaeological find during excavation, the Contractors must halt work at the site immediately and notify the concerned department through Project Director, NTDC.
 Chance find procedures must be developed and communicated to the contractors.

-7.4.3 Health & Safety
+7.5.19 Health & Safety

-- 360. The health and safety of the workforce and NTDC staff is of major concern during installation of the proposed towers and stringing of conductors as well as O&M of the system. - 361.
-Occurrence of accidents/incidents during the construction stage is a common phenomenon and workers as well as locals will be more prone to serious accidents; and - 362.
+- 378. The health and safety of the workforce and NTDC staff is of major concern during installation of the proposed towers and stringing of conductors as well as O&M of the system. - 379.
+Occurrence of accidents/incidents during the construction stage is a common phenomenon and workers as well as locals will be more prone to serious accidents; and - 380.
 The RoW falls in Sindh and Balochistan in which area is sensitive from the law and order point of view and the security of the Contractor and Consultant staff will be a major issue.
 This impact can be categorized as direct, moderate, site-specific, medium term, temporary, medium probability and irreversible.

-363. Following mitigation is given to avoid the accidental risks:

-- Complying with the safety precautions for the construction workers as per International Labour Organization (ILO) Convention No. 62, as far as applicable to the Project Contract; - Training of workers in construction safety procedures, environmental awareness, equipping all construction workers with safety boots, helmets, gloves and protective masks, goggles, shields and monitoring their proper and sustained usage. - Contractor will ensure the provision of medicines, first aid kits, ambulance etc. at the camp site. - Contractors should instruct their staff to use Personnel Protective Equipments (PPEs) (e.g., wire containment, displaying warning signs along the work site, communicating advance warnings to mats) to enhance the safety.
+- 381. Following mitigation is given to avoid the accidental risks: - Complying with the safety precautions for the construction workers as per International Labour Organization (ILO) Convention No. 62, as far as applicable to the Project Contract; - Training of workers in construction safety procedures, environmental awareness, equipping all construction workers with safety boots, helmets, gloves and protective masks, goggles, shields and monitoring their proper and sustained usage. - Contractor will ensure the provision of medicines, first aid kits, ambulance etc. at the camp site. - Contractors should instruct their staff to use Personnel Protective Equipments (PPEs) (e.g., wire containment, displaying warning signs along the work site, communicating advance warnings to mats) to enhance the safety. - Safety lookouts will be built to prevent people and vehicles from passing at the time of hot or cold work. - In the security vulnerable areas, special measures should be adopted by the

-- Safety lookouts will be built to prevent people and vehicles from passing at the time of hot or cold work. - In the security vulnerable areas, special measures should be adopted by the Contractor as well as the Consultant staff with the consultation of the local responsible agencies to control the law and order.
+Contractor as well as the Consultant staff with the consultation of the local responsible agencies to control the law and order.